A little history of Saintes amphitheatre

 The old city of Mediolanum, the most important city of Aquitaine, has got several Roman monuments...
-We are here in a very old city, founded in 30 BC by Agrippa, who laid out the big road which linked up Lyon to Aquitaine and to Saintes.
+We are here in a very old city, founded in 30 BC by Agrippa, who laid out the big road linking up Lyon to Aquitaine and to Saintes.

 Put up in the reign of emperor Augustus, the theatre, a vast ellipse (133 metres long and 108 metres wide), was located in the western city.
 Row of seats were raised on the hillside: the theatre could welcome 20 000 spectators, on three rows!